MercuryWorkshop/anuraOS/documentation/Anura-API.md

     anura.x86?.saveinterval,
 );
 await anura.x86.resize(4294967296) // 4 GB
-// actually resizing it and making it visible to linux const emulator = new V86Starter(
+// make the os able to see the empty bytes const emulator = new V86Starter(
     {
         wasm_path: